RockfordWei/Perfect-JWTAuth/README.md

 ### Local Mirror

-This library is using `URL_PERFECT` to work with [Perfect Local Mirror](https://github.com/PerfectlySoft/Perfect-LocalMirror) to speed up building process.
+This library can use [Perfect Local Mirror](https://github.com/PerfectlySoft/Perfect-LocalMirror) with `URL_PERFECT` to speed up the building process.

 For example, `export URL_PERFECT=/private/var/perfect` will help build if install the Perfect Local Mirror by default.